makersacademy/rps-challenge/README.md

 Change the game so that two marketeers can play against each other.

 Wrote a feature test for Dave and Jim to enter their names then see 'Dave vs Jim'.
+Test red.

 - Reworked Game to be able to accept two player name inputs, if only one is given player 2 is constructed as a Comp instance.

 - Created a new form on index.erb for multi-player, also reworked the original form to be titled single-player.

 - Replaced instances of 'Computer' in the views to use player 2's name (which would be computer if a comp replaces player 2)

+Test green.

+Wrote a feature test for Dave and Jim to enter their names then see 'Dave's choice.
+No peeking Jim!'.
+Test red.

+- Added #multiplayer? to Game, returning true if second player is not a comp.

+- Added conditional to play.erb to display hardcoded string if #multiplayer? true.